If you want to know how to choose the best homeschool math curriculum for your child, you’re in the right place.

 Whah… whah… total fail.

 My girl’s ADHD, math-minded brain needed more variety in order to keep her engaged.

-By pivoting to a spiral-based math program, she thrived.
+By pivoting to a spiral-based math program, my ADHDer thrived.
 Ultimately, what approach works best will depend on the unique-wiring of your student.

 How to Choose Homeschool Math Curriculum

 Like everything else, it all depends on the learner.
 I have created multiple homeschooling resources to help you best equip your outside-the-box learner.

 Do the best you can and as you learn, be willing to look outside-the-box.
 Homeschooling is a lifestyle of learning and growing for your children and just as importantly, you.

-Best Homeschool Math Curriculum For Struggling Learners
+Top Homeschool Math Curriculum Options For Struggling Learners?